 This integration eliminates human error and ensures compliance with STP requirements.
 The system ensures seamless, real-time reporting of payroll, tax, and superannuation information.

-4. Payday Super
+4. Payday super

-The Payday Super mandate requires superannuation contributions to be made simultaneously with salary payments.
 An HR management system synchronizes payroll with superannuation clearing houses, ensuring timely and accurate payments.

 By automating this process, businesses can comply with the new requirements without delay.
 The system prevents potential penalties related to late or missed super contributions.

-5. Record-Keeping Obligations (Fair Work Act s535)
+5. Record-keeping obligations (Fair Work Act s535)

 Employers must retain accurate employee records for at least seven years under the Fair Work Act’s section 535.
 An HRM system securely stores these records in a digital format, making them easily accessible for audits.